mooreryan/ZetaHunter/README.md

 1. Stable SSU rRNA gene OTU binning to a curated database
 2. Supports import of multiple files for easy comparison of NewZetaOTUs across samples
-3. Database and mask management options
+3. Database and sequence mask management options
 4. Multi-threaded processing
 5. Chimera checking
 6. Flags for sequences not related to the curated database (i.e. not Zetaproteobacteria)
+7. Cytoscape-compatible output file for OTU network analysis.

 ## Running ZetaHunter with Docker ##